 Your top performers will want to be recognized for their efforts.
 Personalizing aspects of their incentive experience is a great way to make them feel special; it also shows a genuine appreciation for their individual talents, which is likely to strengthen their ties to your company.
 There are countless ways to add a personal touch to your program.
 Examples include named registration boxes, custom amenities, favorite snacks, daily gift drops, pop-up stores for selectable gifts, personalized agendas, and VIP treatments for multi-year winners.
 Whatever you decide, it’s crucial that your company makes its top performers feel valued and appreciated.

 In the wake of the COVID-19 pandemic, safety will remain a priority for people traveling abroad for the foreseeable future.
 It’s important to understand and discuss ways to mitigate risk so that everyone can enjoy their trip to the fullest.
 Let them know what to expect beforehand and stay in constant communication while they’re away to ensure everything is running smoothly.
 While the coronavirus continues to be a presence in our lives, it’s also a good idea to set up COVID-19 tests 48 hours prior to departure.
 Be sure to establish clear health standards for the trip and allow guests to choose their own activities if they wish to stay separated from larger groups.
 Buying out a resort may also be a safe bet if you have the means to do so.
-For more information on safety, view our webinar on meeting safely in person, or download our guide on best practices for in-person events.
+For more information on safety, view our webinar on meeting safely in person, or download our guide to in-person event safety.

 It’s important to be mindful of who qualifies for your incentive program.
 To be more precise, you must be aware of the message your winners will send.
 Their achievements will reflect the purpose of your entire program.
 Performance metrics should be based on more than just sales numbers.
 Your executive leadership team must determine what other success indicators you wish to highlight, whether that be a person’s volunteer work, company involvement, or something else entirely.
 Awareness can also extend to sustainability, so take a moment to consider your program’s carbon footprint and see if there’s anything you can do to reduce it.
 We encourage you to incorporate additional corporate social responsibility (CSR) initiatives whenever possible.
 Set up a giveback fund or school supply drive to build your company culture while honoring your top performers.